ndahn/HkbEditor/doc/guide.md

 > This is essentially what *ERClipGenerator* does: it looks for already known animation IDs and creates clip generator objects in the corresponding CMSGs.

 ## Blend Layers & Other Objects
 I currently don't know enough about these to explain (or use) them.
-Your best bet is to look at existing structures and ask around on *?ServerName?*.
+Your best bet is to look at existing structures and ask around on [*?ServerName?*](https://discord.gg/J5msG6Es).

 # Behaving how you want to
 This section will outline how to actually use HkbEditor to edit your behavior.
 At this point I assume that you somewhat know what you want to achieve and have understood the basics above.

+When editing behaviors you should typically rely on making small incremental changes.
+The most common use cases - registering clips and creating CMSGs - can be found in the *Workflows* menu.
+To create new hierarchies you would typically start by creating a new target for a pointer (e.g. a new StateInfo for a state machine, or a new entry for a CMSG's generators).

+If you have something more complex in mind, definitely have a look at the [[#Templates]].

 ## Saving changes
 Once you're happy with your changes you'll want to save your behavior.
 Note however that this will save everything as xml.
 For your changes to take effect you have to repack the `behbnd.dcx` binder.